 A robust on demand delivery solution should offer automated dispatching and route planning, enabling you to set up business rules aligned with your goals and parameters related to volume and cost, among others.
 Auto dispatching and route optimization features should also automatically determine the right driver for each order.
 In an on-demand delivery context, this can tend to be somewhat of a moving target.

-To be successful, you need to be able to make delivery decisions in real-time—and then successfully execute on them, all of which is impossible if you’re poring over spreadsheets or digging through multiple different solutions to find the data you want.
+To be successful, you need to be able to make delivery decisions in real-time—and then successfully execute on them.
+All of this is impossible if you’re poring over spreadsheets or digging through multiple different solutions to find the data you want.
 This all requires automated processes, as well as real-time integration of all of the systems involved, including those of your third-party providers.

 Visibility over drivers and data